 10 Tips to Survive in India after Moving From USA

 After living in the United States for a long period of time, if you are planning to come back to India with your family, there are many factors to think of.
+Going to USA from India was easy but coming back is not.
 Some of these include finding a job, kids’ admission to a good school, finding a peaceful and clean place to live among others.
 In short, the process of returning back to the motherland can be quite overwhelming.

 Here are 10 tips that can help you to adjust to the new environment and manage everything smoothly.